Collaborative Piano Alumni

-Dr. Hector Landa (PAC '07) is Assistant Professor of Piano at the University of Wisconsin Superior where he teaches applied piano, piano pedagogy, piano literature, piano ensemble, accompanying, and sophomore theory.
-Prior to this appointment, he taught at the University of Wisconsin Eau Claire as well as the University of Lousiana at Lafayette.
-Following graduation from UNCSA, he earned a Ph.D. in Music Education with Emphasis in Piano Pedagogy from the University of Oklahoma.
-His main research interests are the career decision-making process of college music students and the pedagogy of collaborative piano.
+Dr. Hector LandaDr.
+Hector Landa (P.A.C.
+'07) is Assistant Professor of Piano at the University of Wisconsin Superior, where he teaches applied piano, piano pedagogy, piano literature, piano ensemble, accompanying and sophomore theory.
+He previously taught at University of Wisconsin Eau Claire, as well as the University of Lousiana at Lafayette.
+Following graduation from UNCSA, he earned a Ph.D. in Music Education with Emphasis in Piano Pedagogy from University of Oklahoma.
+His research interests are the career decision-making process of college music students and the pedagogy of collaborative piano.

-Dr. Jaime Namminga (MM ‘09) has embarked on a faculty position as lecturer in music, faculty pianist, and coordinator of the collaborative piano area at Susquehanna University in Selinsgrove, Penn.
-She and her husband Darin have three children, Sophia, Dakota, and Oliver, and reside in Selinsgrove.
-Following graduation from UNCSA, Jaime was lecturer and staff pianist at Valley City State University, N.D. for four years before pursuing doctoral work at Arizona State University with Dr. Andrew Campbell, where she completed her DMA in spring 2016.
+Dr. Jaime NammingaDr.
+Jaime Namminga (M.M.
+'09) is a faculty lecturer in music, faculty pianist and coordinator of the collaborative piano area at Susquehanna University in Selinsgrove, Pennsylvania.
+She and her husband, Darin, have three children — Sophia, Dakota and Oliver — and reside in Selinsgrove.
+Following graduation from UNCSA, Jaime was lecturer and staff pianist at Valley City State University for four years before pursuing doctoral work at Arizona State University with Dr. Andrew Campbell, where she completed her D.M.A.

 Abigail Payne Sanders

-Abigail Payne Sanders (MM ‘10) continues as collaborative pianist on staff at Hardin-Simmons University College of Fine Arts in Abilene, Texas.
-In addition to vocal, instrumental, and choral accompanying work in 2016-17, she was musical director for the HSU opera department’s production of Menotti’s The Medium.
+Abigail Payne Sanders (M.M.
+'10) is a collaborative pianist on staff at Hardin-Simmons University College of Fine Arts in Abilene, Texas.
+In addition to vocal, instrumental and choral accompanying work, she has served as musical director for the HSU opera department’s production of Menotti’s "The Medium."
 She was also invited back as a guest artist on Church of the Heavenly Rest Recital Series.

-November 2016 was a particularly exciting month for Abigail and her husband, Marc, as they welcomed their first child, Josephine Elizabeth Elaine, into the world!
+Abigail welcomed her first child, Josephine Elizabeth Elaine, into the world in 2016.
 It should be noted that Abigail hopes to never again play a Beethoven Sonata for Piano and Violin while experiencing contractions!
 In Summer 2017, Abigail was invited back for a second year with Red River Lyric Opera.
-She was pianist and musical director for RRLO Studio Artists’ production of Beauty and the Beast, by Vittorio Giannini, UNCSA’s founder!
+She was pianist and musical director for RRLO Studio Artists’ production of "Beauty and the Beast" by Vittorio Giannini — a founder of UNCSA.

-After Colorado, Matthew joined Fort Worth Opera Festival's music staff for the second time, serving as répétiteur for Carmen as well as their new works showcase Frontiers.
-Summer 2017 was spent collaborating with UNCSA composer/librettist duo Hurley & Osborne music, directing the NYC premiere of their chamber opera The Body Politic produced Off-Broadway with the NY Music Theatre Festival.
-Matthew is the Associate Conductor for the "17 going on 18" National Tour of The Sound of Music playing in cities across the U.S. and Canada.
+After Colorado, Matthew joined Fort Worth Opera Festival's music staff for the second time, serving as répétiteur for "Carmen," as well as their new works showcase, "Frontiers."
+Summer 2017 was spent collaborating with UNCSA composer/librettist duo Hurley & Osborne music, directing the NYC premiere of their chamber opera, "The Body Politic," produced Off-Broadway with the NY Music Theatre Festival.
+Matthew has served as associate conductor for the "17 going on 18" National Tour of "The Sound of Music."